 Therefore we have the question as below.

-Q5: Rel-18 UE can stay in RRC_INACTIVE and start multicast data reception upon session activation/data transmission resumed only if there is a pre-configuration (e.g., valid PTM configuration or an indication that allows one UE to receive multicast data in RRC_INACTIVE.)?
+Q5: Rel-18 UE can stay in RRC_INACTIVE and start multicast data reception upon session activation/data transmission resumed only if there is a pre-configuration (e.g., valid PTM configuration or an indication that allows one UE to receive multicast data in RRC_INACTIVE.), such that the special UE indicated by 5GC, without such pre-configuration, always go to RRC_CONNECTED?